dhee-tree/Team-19/README.md

     <img alt="GitHub License" src="https://img.shields.io/github/license/dhee-tree/Team-19">
 </p>

 <strong><p align="center">Disclaimer: WoodLess is a fictional service.
-Orders will not be fufilled.
+Orders will not be fulfilled.
 Do not enter personal or sensitive information on Official Deployment.</p></strong>

 #